cosmos/gravity-bridge/docs/cosmos-relayer.md

 Congratulations, you've automatically relayed information from the burn transaction on Tendermint to the contracts deployed on the Ethereum network as a new prophecy claim, witnessed the new prophecy claim, and signed its information to create an oracle claim.
 When enough validators submit oracle claims for the prophecy claim, it will be processed.
 When a prophecy claim is successfully processed, the funds are unlocked on the deployed contracts and sent to the intended recipient on the Ethereum network.

-You'll be able to check the status of an active prophecy claim
+## Prophecy claim processing

+You are able to check the status of active prophecy claims.
+Prophecy claims reach the signed power threshold when the weighted signed power surpasses the weighted total power, where *weighted total power* = (total power * 2) and *weighted signed power* = (signed power * 3).

 ```bash
 # Check prophecy claim status
 yarn peggy:check [PROPHECY_CLAIM_ID]
 ```

-Expected output:
+Expected output (for a prophecy claim with an ID of 2)

 ```bash